-Auroracoin (AUR) has made headlines since making its splash on the crypto world several days ago.
+Auroracoin (AUR) since making its splash on the crypto world several days ago.
 Launched by Baldur Friggjar Odinsson, it is envisioned to provide a stable alternative to the Icelandic krona which has lost 99% of its value against the dollar since 1960, and 99.99% of its value versus gold.

 According to the Auroracoin website, the coin is based off of the Litecoin protocol.
 It can be traded on Cryptsy, Crypto Rush and Poloniex.